Cleo1115/NFTbrowser/README.md

-# NFT Price Visualization Tool
+# NFT Browser -- Price Visualization Tool

 ## Overview
 This project is a dashboard for searching, viewing, and analyzing Non-Fungible Tokens (NFTs) using React, JavaScript, Ant Design, Recharts, and the Moralis API.
 It features a user-friendly interface that allows users to explore NFT data effectively.